ledbruno/tailor/README.md

 ### Scrapers
 Prompts for code automation rely on code snippets and examples in order to respond completions properly.

-**Scrapers** are functions that cuts pieces of code from a single or multiple files, producing code snippets.
+(Scrapers)[/doc/scrapers.md] are functions that cuts pieces of code from a single or multiple files, producing code snippets.

 **E.g: a prompt for creating unit tests**